Discovering High Level Patterns from Simulation Traces: Method

 A \emph{pattern} $\Pp \in \mathcal{P}$ captures a specific evolution of states within \T. For example, a subsequence of states representing elastic collision.
 These subsequences are not mutually exclusive across states and so \T\ cannot be strictly defined as a sequence of patterns.
 We use a $|\T| \times |\mathcal{P}|$ sparse binary \emph{annotation matrix}, $\mathcal{P}$ is the \emph{pattern library} and $\A_{ij} = 1$ iff the $j^{th}$ pattern $\Pj$ is active at time-step $i$.

 For each pattern \Pj\ in the library, we define a \emph{pattern detector} as a program that acts as a function $\Pdj: \Upsilon \times \Theta \rightarrow [0,1]^N$.
 In the above example, $\Pdj(\T, \theta)$ outputs the $j^{th}$ column of the annotation matrix, $\A_{:j}$ where $\theta_j \in \Theta$ represents pattern-specific parameters.
 For example, $\theta$ could contain identification numbers of objects involved in the pattern.
-Also associated with each pattern is a label $L_j$ which is a short natural language description of the pattern (e.g., ``elastic collision between objects X and Y''), and a longer description $D_j$, which is used for more detailed explanations.
-Each pattern detector $\Pdj$ has access to the matrix $\A$ as it is constructed, allowing it to reference activations of other patterns when determining its own activations.
-This creates a dependency graph among patterns, enabling the construction of complex patterns from simpler ones.
-See appendix B for a breakdown of the pattern detector dependencies.
+Also associated with each pattern is a label $L_j$ which is a short natural language description of the pattern (e.g., ``elastic collision between objects X and Y'').

-We define two distance metrics to compare trajectories in the state and annotation space respectively.
+We define two distance metrics to compare traces in the state and annotation space respectively.
 We define \emph{trace distance} $d_\X$, as a normalized translational distance of matched objects.
 That is, if $O$ is the intersection of the sets of objects present in traces $\T_1$ and $\T_2$ respectively, then $d_{\X} (\T_1, \T_2)$ measures the average Euclidean distance between each object in $O$ per frame, across $\T_1$ and $\T_2$, normalized by the length of the trace.

-We define \emph{pattern annotation distance} $d_\Pp$, as the cross entropy between normalized histograms, of pattern occurrences over time, averaged across all patterns in the library.
+We define \emph{pattern annotation distance} $d_\Pp$, as the cross entropy between normalized histograms of pattern occurrences over time, averaged across all patterns in the library.
 That is, given annotation matrices $\A_1$ and $\A_2$ and a pattern library with $J$ patterns, we discretize each into $b$ bins and compute normalized histogram counts $\mathbf h_j(\A_1, b)$ and $\mathbf h_j(\A_2, b)$ for $j=1,2,\cdots,J$.
 Then, $d_{\Pp} (\A_1, \A_2)$ is the cross entropy between $\mathbf h_j(\A_1, b)$ and $\mathbf h_j(\A_2, b)$, averaged across $J$ patterns.
-This distance captures how similar the distributions of activations of patterns across annotations of the two traces.
+This distance captures how similar the distributions of activations of patterns are across annotations of the two traces.